Pritika23/cse284-litegwas/README.md

 ## 2. Run GWAS with PLINK2

-We run PLINK’s linear regression GWAS using the same phenotype and covariates used by LiteGWAS.
+We run PLINK’s linear regression GWAS using the same phenotype and covariates used by PyGWAS.

 ```bash
 plink2 \